scottfister/scottfister.github.io/_posts/2014-09-05-the-best-way-to-do-ember-authentication.markdown

 };
 {% endhighlight %}

-Yeah a lot happened there, and I wouldn't be surprised if a lot of that looks foreign to you.
+Yeah a lot happened there, and don't be intimidated if a lot of that looks foreign to you.
 Lets break it down.

 In the `init` method we call `this_super()` as is recommended for Object creation in Ember.
 Then set the properties `userId` and `authToken` to the values that Basil reads (if any).
 The [Ember.run.once][ember-run-once] is explained in the comment above it.